Pomnyun: Early life and education

+In 1980, Chun Doo-hwan’s regime began systematically oppressing the Buddhist order in South Korea, among other democratic factions, to consolidate its power base.
+Venerable Pomnyun Sunim was again arrested for criticizing the regime.
+Having witnessed the sheer helplessness of the Buddhist community against injustice, he became deeply disillusioned and left for the United States to pursue his childhood dream of becoming a scientist.
+In 1981, while he stayed at a Jogye Order temple in Los Angeles, he met an old monk and complained to him for hours about the state of the Korean Buddhist community.

+The old monk, Venerable Seoam Sunim, answered calmly after listening to Venerable Pomnyun Sunim for over two hours, “Young man, when a person sits down to meditate next to a rice paddy and makes his mind pure, that person is a monk, and that place is a temple.
+That is Buddhism.”

+This reply shook Venerable Pomnyun Sunim to the core.
+He realized, despite all his talks of reforming the Buddhist community, he had not really understood the core of Buddhism himself, and vowed to begin practicing the Buddha’s teachings instead of spending his time and energy criticizing others.

 In the past, I was a warrior for democracy, fighting for social justice.
 I hated dictators and in protesting against them, I was prepared to sacrifice myself for the realization of justice.
 I was frequently voicing complaints about other people, as my mind was always in darkness.
 When I truly awakened to the teachings of the Buddha and could see the world as it really is, however, I realized that it did not matter who was right and who was wrong because these were just different points-of-view.
 Dictators, military leaders, imperialists, exclusionary religious organizations, and groups pursuing their own selfish interests.... they are not enemies to defeat, they are simply people or groups whose point-of-view is different from mine.
 I came to understand that from their position, they are also doing what they think is best.

+After his return to South Korea in 1982, he became involved in democratization movements once again as the Dharma teacher of KBUF (Korea Buddhist University Federation).
+In 1988, he established the Jungto Society to unify social activism and Buddhism.